MicrosoftDocs/learn/learn-pr/azure/deploy-backend-apis/includes/3-exercise-deploy-resources.md

     ```

 > [!TIP]
-> If you are not on a Windows device, you need to locate your IP address with another method.
+> If you're not on a Windows device, you need to locate your IP address with another method.
 In your terminal, you can run `curl ifconfig.co`.

 1. Run the following commands in Cloud Shell.
 Enter a complex password and, at the prompt, enter your local public IP address, which you obtained in the preceding step.